I Think My Husband Hates Me

 How Can You Get Your Husband To Stop Hating You?

 You can't change how someone feels, but you can influence their feelings.
-Getting your husband to stop hating you is a little trickier though as you need to know more about why he feels that way.
+Getting your husband to stop hating you can be a little trickier though as you need to know more about why exactly he feels that way.

 The good news is, in most cases, there’s hope.
 It takes time and work though, and much of the initial effort may need to be yours.

-3. Communication can be hard for all couples, but can be especially so around topics where the feelings are so strong, pervasive, and as longstanding as hate.
+Communication can be hard for all couples, and it can be especially so around topics where the feelings are so strong, pervasive, and as longstanding as hate.
 Get professional counseling help in discussing this subject if you struggle doing it on your own.
-An expert's insight and advice can be very valuable as well to ensure you're both responding appropriately.
+An expert's insight and advice can be invaluable to ensure you're both responding appropriately.

 Are you thinking my husband hates me too?
 Please share your story with others by leaving a comment below.

-Editor's Note: This post was originally published August 08, 2018 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published August 08, 2018, updated on April 5 2022, and has been updated again with new information for accuracy and comprehensiveness.

 Guy-Stuff-Counseling-love-is-gone-wide-cta.jpg